PumpkinSeed/oss-standard/README.md

 - Never use `*` or `.` in `git add`, it helps to overview the files and avoid the pushes of unecessary files (ex.: binaries)
 - Never use `-m` in `git commit`, it helps to have an additional overview of the files and makes it possible to format the commit message properly
-- Use `git flow feature publish I12-branch-name` instead of `git push`
+- Use `git push --set-upstream origin I12-branch-name` at the first time
-- Never use `git flow feature finish I12-branch-name`, it merges the branch directly into the develop
+- Never push changes on the master

 ### Pull request

-- Add well-meaning title so that the maintainer can quickly recognize the purpose of the pull request
+- Add well-meaning title so that the maintainer can quickly recognize the purpose of the pull request.
 - Write detailed description in the body, what main issue this PR solves and how is it testable to prove the validity of the solution.
+- Create pull request against **master**.

 ### Merge guidelines